nibra/joomla-pythagoras/docs/html-assertions.md

 # HTML Assertions

-Tesing HTML output can be very tedious.
+Testing HTML output can be very tedious.
 The Joomla! test environment offers a convenient alternative.
 It adds a couple of methods and especially assertions to the default PHPUnit test case using a class `HtmlTestCase`.
 This testcase class itself is 100% unit tested, so it can be considered to be reliable.

 ## Methods